AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.6/ex4.md

 ![Kafka](./images/kc23a.png)

 Next, go back to your demo website and refresh the page.
-You should now see an experience event on your profile, under **Other Events**, just like the one below:
+You should now see an experience event on your profile, under **Experience Events**, just like the one below:

 ![Kafka](./images/kc24.png)

 >[!NOTE]
 >
->If you want your call center interactions to appear on the Profile Viewer panel, you need to add the below label and filter in your project on [https://builder.adobedemo.com/projects](https://builder.adobedemo.com/projects), by going to the tab **Profile Viewer**.
+>If you want your call center interactions to appear on the Profile Viewer panel, you need to add the below label and filter in your project on [https://dsn.adobe.com](https://dsn.adobe.com), by going to the tab **Profile Viewer** and adding a new line under **Events**, with these variables:
+>- **Event Type Label**: Call Center Interactions
+>- **Event Type Filter**: callCenterInteractionKafka
+>- **Title**: `--aepTenantId--.interactionDetails.core.callCenterAgent.callID`

 ![Kafka](./images/kc25.png)